ceLLMate: Sandboxing Browser AI Agents: Evaluation

 \subsection{Memory and Latency Overhead}

-We use the Playwright test runner~\cite{playwright-test-runner} to evaluate the runtime overhead of \cellmate.
-The test case includes a total of 11 automated navigation actions on GitLab.
-For each test, we measure the runtime by calculating the total time elapsed between when the first request is sent and when all elements are loaded on the final webpage.
-To measure how the size of the set of policies applied to \cellmate impacts the runtime overhead, we create 3 setups with 100, 200, and 300 entries in the Fast Authorization Lookup Table (Section~\ref{sec:design-enforcement-cache}).
-We specifically choose to experiment with these numbers of entries to reflect the cost of realistic sitemap configurations for GitLab, which documents roughly 190 REST APIs available to its users~\cite{gitlab-api}.
-The setup with 200 entries approximates a sitemap that captures the full set of GitLab’s REST APIs, while the 100 and 300 entry setups serve to represent sitemaps that document GitLab's utilities with coarser and finer granularity, respectively.
-We run 30 trials of the webpage navigation test under four conditions: without \cellmate enabled, and with \cellmate enabled with 100, 200, and 300 entries in its lookup table.
-The average runtimes across the 30 trials for each condition are shown in Table~\ref{tab:cellmate-runtime}.
+We use the Playwright test runner~\cite{playwright-test-runner} to evaluate the runtime overhead of \cellmate Chrome extension.
+The test case consists of 11 automated navigation actions on GitLab.
+For each test, we measure runtime as the total time elapsed between when the first request is issued and when all elements on the final page are loaded.
+We evaluate end-to-end latency under different sitemap sizes (100, 200, and 300 entries).
+These configurations are chosen to reflect realistic GitLab deployments: GitLab documents roughly 190 REST APIs available to users~\cite{gitlab-api}.
+Across 30 trials of webpage navigation, the baseline end-to-end latency (without \cellmate) is 13.93 seconds.
+With \cellmate enabled, average latency increases to 14.94 seconds (7.25\% overhead) with 100 sitemap entries, 15.35 seconds (10.10\%) with 200 entries, and 16.02 seconds (15.0\%) with 300 entries.
+BUA execution latency is typically dominated by LLM invocation latency; thus so this enforcement overhead is effectively masked during real agent operation.

-We observe that enabling \cellmate results in a 7.2\% increase in average runtime on GitLab, and this overhead grows as the number of entries in the Fast Authorization Lookup Table increases, reaching a 15\% increase at 300 entries.
-Although this runtime overhead is not entirely negligible, it is small enough that it should not produce a noticeable impact on the user’s experience when interacting with a BUA with \cellmate enabled.
-Additionally, during our trials, we use Chromium’s Task Manager to measure the memory footprint of \cellmate.
-We observe that, across all trials with varying numbers of entries in the Fast Authorization Lookup Table, our Chrome extension implementation has a memory footprint hovering around the 25MB range.
-This indicates that enabling \cellmate introduces only a small memory overhead relative to the memory usage of modern web applications, which typically consume at least hundreds of megabytes.
+We measure memory usage using Chromium Task Manager and find that \cellmate Chrome extension consistently consumes about 25MB across all configurations.
+This represents a modest overhead relative to the memory footprint of modern web applications.